 During the test, the Knoop indenter is kept under a specified load for (18 $\pm$ 0,5) s.
-After removal of the indenter, the length of the indentation is measured.

-From this length, the area of the indentation in the plane of the surface of the paint film is calculated, and hence the Knoop hardness.
+At the end of the test, the depth of the indentation made by the indenter, still under load, is measured eletronically and, from the depth, the area of the indentation in the plane of the surface of the paint film is calculated, and hence the Knoop hardness.